Choosing Everything: Why Queerness Is Freedom To Me

 Unbuckled, wandering me.

-Heteroflexible was a term I first heard via the sex positive dating app Feeld, and it was one that resonated immediately.
+Heteroflexible was a term I first heard via the sex-positive dating app Feeld, and it was one that resonated immediately.
 It felt peripherally queer.
 Like strapping training wheels to my bike and exploring a new cul-de-sac.
-Beyond that, it suggested a sort of indefinability which appealed to the part of me who never wanted to be labeled again.
+Beyond that, it suggested a sort of indefinability that appealed to the part of me who never wanted to be labelled again.

 And as a cis, white, hetero-passing person, who has never struggled in the way so many of my friends have, I have found myself questioning whether or not there was even a need for people like me to come out.
 I live in Los Angeles after all.
 Queerness in our community is the norm.
 I can count how many straight-identifying girlfriends I have on one hand.
 Straightness comes as more of a surprise, if I’m being honest.